 It seems to me that some people have trouble with Christmas because they are afraid – afraid of being alone, afraid of unrequited love, afraid of missing out of the joy they feel should be a part of the season.
 These are all understandable fears, to me at least.
 I feel that way because they are very real fears.

 Lucy’s prescription for Charlie Brown is “involvement” – by which she means he should direct the Christmas Play.
-With this suggestion, Charlie Brown’s cold and fearful heart begins to melt and a genuine smile appears on his face for the first time.
+With this suggestion, Charlie Brown’s heart begins to melt and a genuine smile appears on his face for the first time.

 Still, Charlie Brown hasn’t quite figured out what is missing.
 Even though it is clear that the Christmas play is the story of the Nativity of Jesus Christ (there are shepherds, animals, an innkeeper and his wife, who has naturally curly hair), something is missing.
 The kids seem to know their parts and the parts that go with the story, but all they are interested in is dancing (having a good time).